Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: Results

 The fit marginalises over a total of fifteen parameters: eight describing the shape of the median profile $(T_{\rm min}, T_{0}, x_t, x_{\rm cool}, a, a_{\rm cool}, b, c)$, and seven additional parameters describing the intrinsic scatter profile.
 We used flat priors on all parameters.

 The orange envelope in Figure~\ref{f:sct} shows the resulting best-fitting model overplotted on the \excpres\ data points.
-The best-fitting parameters for $f(x)$ are: .
+The best-fitting parameters for $f(x)$ are as follows: .
 The marginalised posterior distributions of each parameter are shown in Fig.~\ref{f:corner}.
 For comparison, we also show in Fig.~\ref{f:sct} the best-fitting model obtained from fitting the 3D temperature profiles of the representative local X-ray-selected \rexcess\ sample \citep{pra07}.
 Finally, we also overplot the best-fitting model to the local cool-core sample published by \citet{vik06}.
 Outside the central region, the agreement between models is good, suggesting no evolution in the bulk temperature profile within the redshift range probed by the present samples.
+Agreement in the outer regions is expected from theoretical models of self-similarity.
 However, within the central $\sim 0.2\,R_{500}$ region, there is a suggestion that the cool core sample of \citet{vik06} has a lower central temperature and a higher peak temperature than either of the representative samples.
+Here, comparison between samples is hampered by radial binning considerations, where cool core systems always have a finer binning than non-cool core systems because of their higher S/N. Further progress on this issue will necessitate careful treatment of the S/N in the central regions, and the inclusion of the dynamical state as an additional parameter \citep[e.g.][]{bar19}.